-A 2008 Audi A6 2.0L PD compression ignition engine with an engine code of BRD had an intermittent no-start condition when the engine was up to operating temperature.
+A 2008 Audi A6 2.0L PD compression ignition engine with engine code BRD had an intermittent no-start condition when the engine was up to operating temperature.

-The polarity of a motor is reversible, which allows for accurate control of the entire system.
-One way to control the polarity is by designing what is known as an “H-drive” bridge circuit.
+The polarity of a motor is reversible, allowing for accurate control of the system.
+One way to control the polarity is by designing an “H-drive” bridge circuit.

 Electronic throttle control has now become a standard fitment in all spark ignition engines.
 This has allowed for advances in technology such as cruise control, traction control, limited operating strategy (limp home mode) and engine speed limiter.

-The summer season is when air conditioning is at its most popular among drivers so you can capitalise on this to generate revenue for your workshop with almost no extra labour requirements.
+The summer season is when air conditioning is at its most popular so you can capitalise on this to drive revenue with limited extra labour requirements.

 Many modern systems, such as common rail diesel injection, can appear to be so complex that they seem to operate by magic.

-A 2005 Fiat Multipla with a 1.9 litre turbocharged compression ignition engine had been to an independent repairer because the malfunction indicator lamp was on and the vehicle was running on a limited operating strategy, often referred to as limp mode.
+A 2005 Fiat Multipla had been to an independent repairer because the malfunction indicator lamp was on and it was running on limp mode.

-A 2002 Toyota Yaris with a one litre spark ignition engine had been out of use for several months and required assistance to start the engine when it was to be driven again.
+A 2002 Toyota Yaris had been out of use for several months and required assistance to start the engine when it was to be driven again.